Minnesota exemptions were recently updated, increasing the amount of assets that individuals may protect.

 - Past President and Director, Turnaround Management Association, Minnesota Chapter

-- Chair, Volunteer Services, Turnaround Management Association, Minnesota Chapter
+- Past Chair, Volunteer Services, Turnaround Management Association, Minnesota Chapter

-- Educational Committee Member, Turnaround Management Association, Minnesota Chapter
+- Past Chair, Education Committee, Turnaround Management Association, Minnesota Chapter

 - Past Chair, Minnesota State Bar Association, Bankruptcy Section